quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 ```

 ### Vue Prototype Injections
-You can use `$q` injection for convenience, accesing Quasar Theme, Quasar I18n, Quasar Platform, and many more.
+You can use `$q` injection for convenience, accessing Quasar Theme, Quasar I18n, Quasar Platform, and many more.
 Quasar Plugins add functionality to it.
 Read [doc page](/components/vue-prototype-injections.html), especially if you build Cordova or Electron apps.

 ### What has been dropped?
 * Global Event Bus (Events) -- no longer needed.
 Use Vue root component events instead.
 [More Info](/components/global-event-bus.html)